-I am a Baby Boomer with the privilege of still enjoying both of my 90+ year old parents.
+I am a Baby Boomer with the privilege of still enjoying both of my 90+ year-old parents.
 My being retired gives us time to have some very frank and, sometimes, uncomfortable conversations.
-The conversation was difficult to start, but I realized it was on their minds – and if I’m honest on mine too!.
+The conversation was difficult to start, but I realized it was on their minds – and if I’m honest on mine too!
 Now having shared their wishes, I can see that the conversation gave them a great deal of peace.
 It’s no longer a taboo subject and the ease of telling us what they’re thinking is now just like any other conversation.
-What a gift it has been to learn their desires when it comes to healthcare, living arrangements, and, as my Dad puts it, their “Exit Date”!
+What a gift it has been to learn their desires when it comes to healthcare, living arrangements, and, as my dad puts it, their “Exit Date”!
 Their courage to discuss their wishes allows my sister and me to honor and care for them well in their final years.
 I won’t need to stress over what they might want.

 Okay, I share this because, 30 days after retiring, I began working for Dignity Memorial® Funeral Homes to give myself something to do with all those extra hours I had on my hands.
-This work provided an incredible education about the stress and anxiety loved ones face when planning a funeral with no insight as to how they want to be remembered.
+This work provided an incredible education about the stress and anxiety loved one’s face when planning a funeral with no insight as to how they want to be remembered.
 At a time when they are freshly grieving their loss, family members must make 200 immediate decisions regarding, what should be, a conversation around a celebration of their life.
-Decisions like burial or cremation, simple or elaborate services, at the funeral home or in a place of worship, financial decisions, which family and friends to contact, travel arrangements, just to name a few.
-Then there’s death certificate information; names, dates and places of birth of their parents, social security numbers, middle names, military service DD Form 214, and how many DCs will be needed to close out the estate.
+Decisions like burial or cremation, simple or elaborate services, at the funeral home or in a place of worship, financial decisions, which family and friends to contact, and travel arrangements, just to name a few.
+Then there’s death certificate information; names, dates and places of birth of their parents, social security numbers, middle names, military service DD Form 214, and how many death certificates will be needed to close out the estate.
 Take all of these decisions and mix in siblings who don’t agree on what Mom or Dad wanted and you can imagine the anxiety goes sky high.
 Are you hyperventilating yet?

-Here are some simple tips based on my experiences, observations and 20 years as a Stephen’s Minister.
+Here are some simple tips based on my experiences, observations, and 20 years as a Stephen’s Minister.

-Begin by remembering stories that are important to you and you can share with your loved one.
+Begin by remembering stories that are important to you and you can share them with your loved one.

-Set aside uninterrupted time
+Set aside uninterrupted time.

 This may have to be over several sittings, so design the time based on your loved one’s ability to engage comfortably.

-Have a relaxed environment
+Have a relaxed environment.

 Enjoy this time together.

-Engage in casual conversation
+Engage in casual conversation.

 Ask about their childhood, the young adult life, the family life, growing older, & now

-Cover the 5 L’s: Life, Love, Learn, Laugh and Legacy
+Cover the 5 L’s: Life, Love, Learn, Laugh and Legacy.

-Life — How they lived their life
+Life — How they lived their life.

-Love — What do they love the most
+Love — What do they love the most?

-Learn — What have you learned from them
+Learn — What have you learned from them?

-Laugh — What makes them laugh—now and as they were growing up
+Laugh — What makes them laugh—now and as they were growing up?

 Find out what they desire for their end-of-life celebration.